Mayra asks:

 Hey Tegan,

-I was just wondering as you grow as artists and your fan base expands, what new
+I was just wondering as you grow as artists and your fan base expands, what new goals do you and Sara try and set for yourselves on each new album, tour, etc?
+Or do you have any new goals?

 -Michelle